Daimon-Law/Terms-of-Use-for-Daimon-Law-Repositories/README.md

 # Terms of Use for *Daimon Law* Contributions and Repositories

-By accessing, using, copying or modifying the content of the repositories on the Daimon-Law account on Github (https://github.com/Daimon-Law) (the "Daimon-Law Github"), contributions, repositories and pull requests from or on the Daimon-Law Github, or any other publications, documents, comments or other materials and data whether:
+By accessing, using, copying or modifying the content of the repositories on the Daimon-Law account on Github (https://github.com/Daimon-Law) (the "Daimon-Law Github"), the contributions, comments and pull requests from, by or on the Daimon-Law Github account, or any other publications, documents, comments or other materials and data created by Daimon Legal or its employees, officers or agents whether:

 - published on, or issued through, the Daimon-Law Github;
 - displayed on public forums; or